Skip to content

 lvt-cert import-shipments path/to/carrier.xlsx --carrier viettel --json

-Dry-run is the default on purpose — operator eyeballs the status breakdown + match rate before writing.
+Dry-run is the default on purpose, so the operator eyeballs the status breakdown + match rate before writing.
 Re-run with --commit to persist.

 API usage